elmital/FixMCStats/README.md

 ---

-## Patches commands

-Two commands exists now to allow you to toggle the patches if you needed and to get infos about a specific patch.
-The first is `/fixmcstats-client` for the client-side patches part, of course you need to have the mod installed client side to have it.
-The second is `/fixmcstats-server` for the server-side patches part, of course you need to have the mod installed server side to have it (or play in solo) this command can be used only by operators.

-- `/fixmcstats-... status [PATCH ID]` show you if the patch is active or not
-- `/fixmcstats-... link [PATCH ID]` display in the chat the Mojang linked issue that you can click to open it in your browser
-- `/fixmcstats-... activate [PATCH ID]` activate the patch
-- `/fixmcstats-... deactivate [PATCH ID]` deactivate the patch

----
 ## <u>Issue tracker</u>

 When you open a ticket either to report a bug or for an enhancement request make sure that no other ticket already exists.